Job Title:Pathways Summer Intern - Law Clerk, CG-0999-07/09

 QUALIFICATIONS REQUIRED:Back to top

-Applicant must meet the qualification requirements consistent with OPM qualification standards applicable to the position being filled and must be currently enrolled in an accredited Juris Doctorate (JD) or LL.M program.
+Applicants must meet the qualification requirements consistent with OPM qualification standards applicable to the position being filled by the closing date of this announcement and must be currently enrolled in an accredited Juris Doctorate (JD) or LL.M program.

 For CG-7: Completion of 1 full academic year of graduate level education OR applicants who meet eligibility requirements under the Superior Academic Achievement Provision after completing a bachelor's degree.
 Click here for Superior Academic Achievement qualification requirements.

-For CG-9: Completion of all requirements for a master's degree or equivalent degree (LL.B or JD).
+For CG-9: Completion of all requirements for a master's degree or equivalent degree.

 Completion of Confidential Financial Disclosure may be required.